Therapy with Teens

 “As long as you’re learning, you’re not failing.” – Bob Ross

-2) All legal guardians must consent to therapy: If parents and legal guardians reside within multiple families or homes, it is important to be aware that I include all legal guardians in the therapy I provide.
+1) All legal guardians must consent to therapy: If your teen has legal guardians residing in separate households, please be aware that I require consent from all legal guardians before beginning therapy.

-3) If determined to be of value, and in conversation with teen client, I will ask to meet with parents/guardians for some sessions: I value being honest with my teen clients, so I will be up front with them if I think it might help to have a few sessions with their parents.
-Parents must also be aware that in order to better support your child, I may need you to come in for some sessions (because you are an important part of your teen’s life!)
+2) If determined to be of value, and in conversation with my teen client, I will ask to meet with parents/guardians for some sessions: I value being honest with my teen clients, so I will be upfront with them if I think it might help to have a few sessions with their parents.
+Parents should also be aware that in order to better support your child, I may need you to come in for some sessions — because you are an important part of your teen’s life!

 Why Teens Seek Out Therapy…